 \subsection{Reduction to the case of nonclosed fields}

-We turn to thee-dimensional cases.
+We turn to the case of dimension three.
 As a corollary of results in Section~\ref{sect:NCfield}, we have:

 \begin{theo} Let $X \subset \bP^5$ be a smooth complete intersection of two quadrics with generically free action of a finite group $G$.
-Then $X$ is $G$-equvariantly birational to $\bP^3$, with $G$ acting projective linearly, if and only if there is a $G$-invariant line on $X$. \end{theo}
+Then $X$ is $G$-equivariantly birational to $\bP^3$, with $G$ acting projectively linearly, if and only if there is a $G$-invariant line on $X$. \end{theo}

-\begin{proof} The action of $G$ on $X$ admits a canonical linearization on $\Gamma(\omega_X^{-1})=\Gamma(\cO_X(2))$.
+\begin{proof} The action of $G$ on $X$ admits a canonical linearization on $\omega_X^{-1}=\cO_X(2)$.
 It follows that $G$ acts projectively on $\Gamma(\cO_X(1))$ and thus on $\bP^5$.
 A central extension

 acts linearly on $\bP^5$.